INVESTIGATIVE REPORT

 The Time Machine

-Police don't just see you NOW.
-They can query: "Where was this vehicle for the last 30 days?"
-"Who does this vehicle frequently travel with?"
-Your entire month reconstructed.
+Police can query: "Where was this vehicle for the last 30 days?"
+Your entire month, reconstructed.

 The Federal Pipeline

-Data flows laterally.
-Local police share with county.
-County cooperates with ICE.
-Your campus surveillance becomes immigration enforcement through the back door.
+Local police share with county agencies.
+County agencies cooperate with ICE.
+Your campus surveillance footage feeds immigration enforcement.

-Custom hotlists can include: students facing discipline, protest attendees, anyone an administrator deems "suspicious."
-No oversight.
-No accountability.
+Custom hotlists can include: students facing discipline, protest attendees, anyone deemed "suspicious."
+No oversight required.

-Penn State exists in a legislative twilight zone called "state-related" status.
+Penn State exists in a legislative category called "state-related" status.
 Unlike truly public universities, they are exempt from Pennsylvania's Right-to-Know Law.

-The university can operate a fully functional police department with military-grade technology but with the opacity of a private corporation.
+The university can operate a police department with military-grade technology but with the opacity of a private corporation.

 The Sustainability Trap